Regulation of Metabolism and Nutrient-specific Appetite in the Gillum Group

 Published in Cell Metabolism in 2015 this study uses generated mice in which the human diphtheria toxin receptor is selectively expressed in central serotonin neurons to show how the neurons play a major role in regulating glucose and lipid homeostasis, in part through recruitment and metabolic activation of brown and beige adipocytes.

-Staff of the Shulman-Petersen-Gillum Group
+Group picture of the Gillum Group